You can have an amazing time in London even if it’s raining outside.

 The British Library also offers guided tours of its public areas.

-For film lovers, there are some interesting options, besides ordinary cinemas.
+For film lovers, there are some interesting things to do in rainy London, besides ordinary cinemas.

 The British Film Institute (BFI) mediatheque is an amazing place to spend time when it rains, watching films, TV shows, documentaries and videos from its vast catalogue of over 33,000 titles.
 Find a sofa and enjoy, it’s all free.